Sinclert/SentimentAI/README.md

 - <b>Datasets folder:</b> contains the NLTK datasets.
 - <b>Evaluations folder:</b> contains the F-scores of the different ML algorithms.
-- <b>Stopwords folder:</b> contains the stop words of different languages (only English ones are used).
+- <b>Stopwords folder:</b> contains the stop words of different languages.
 - <b>Evaluate.sh:</b> shell script that performs the testing, saving the results in the <i>"Evaluations"</i> folder.
 - <b>Python files:</b> contains the code supporting the functionalities.
-The most relevant file is "Parser.py" because is the one you will need to execute.
+The most relevant file is <i>"Parser.py"</i> because is the one you will need to execute.
 The relation among them and the different folders is as follows:

 <img src="https://github.com/Sinclert/SentimentAI/blob/master/Images/Architecture.png"/>

 <br>

 ## Usage:
-The main file from which all functionalities are called is "Parser.py".
+The main file from which all functionalities are called is <i>"Parser.py"</i>.
 The execute syntax is as follows:
 ```shell
 $ python3 Parser.py <Functionality> <Arguments>
 ```